NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/.6.Chapter/chp_6_exercises/README.md

 Test your implementation of Ackermann by invoking it from main and display- ing the return value.
 Note the return value gets very big very quickly.
 You should try it only for small values of m and n (not bigger than 3).

+# Exercise 6.8

+Write a recursive method called power that takes a double x and an integer n and returns $x^n.